David Annesley: Life and work

 David Annesley was born in 1936 in London and educated in Zimbabwe, Australia and England.
 After undertaking national service as an RAF pilot between 1956 and 1958, he began studying painting at St Martin's School of Art, London.
 However, Annesley soon transferred to the sculpture department, finding the teaching more captivating, studying under abstract sculptor Sir Anthony Caro until 1962.
 He went on to hold tutoring posts at Croydon School of Art, the Central School of Art and Design, and St Martin's between 1963 and 1995.

-Annesley experienced early success when his sculptures were chosen for the Young Contemporaries exhibitions in 1961 and 1962, while he also won acclaim for his artwork at 'The New Generation: 1965' show at the Whitechapel Gallery, London.
-His first solo exhibition came in 1966 at the Waddington Galleries (now Waddington Custot), London and was soon followed up by a show at the Poindexter Gallery, New York.
+Annesley experienced early success when his sculptures were chosen for the Young Contemporaries exhibitions in 1961 and 1962, while he also won acclaim for his artwork at The New Generation: 1965 show at the Whitechapel Gallery, London.
+His first solo exhibition came in 1966 at the Waddington Galleries (now Waddington Custot), London, and was soon followed by a show at the Poindexter Gallery, New York.
 Annesley enjoyed two further solo exhibitions at Waddington Galleries in 1968 and 1970, before his 'Swing Low' (1964), 'Loquat' (1965) and 'Untitled' (1968–9) sculptures became part of the Tate collection in 1971 as part of the Alastair McAlpine Gift.
+In 1999 other sculptures in these editions were exhibited at Waddington Galleries in the group show Colour Sculptures: Britain in the Sixties.
+Annesley went on to exhibit again with Waddington Custot in 2017, and in 2020 with a show of new work.

 His work has gone on to be held at many other notable collections across the world.
-This includes the Museum of Modern Art, New York; the National Museums of Northern Ireland, Nagoya City Art Museum, Japan; and the British Council Collection.
+This includes the Museum of Modern Art, New York; the National Museums of Northern Ireland, Nagoya City Art Museum, Japan; and the Arts Council Collection.
 In 1995, Annesley was elected Fellow of the Royal Society of British Sculptors.